Som-Energia/somenergia-solarprosumers/README.md

 ### Application dependencies

-Is highly recommendable to use a virtual environment to store application depdendencies.
+Is highly recommendable to use a virtual environment to store application dependencies.

 ```shell
 pip install -U pip